williamajayi/wsp/README.md

 This area is available only to the admin users supposedly, the teachers and it takes care of displaying the questions in the bank.

 '/admin/students':
 This area is also available only to the admin users and it handles displaying the registered students in a table format with columns including their personal details, if the registered students have taken the test or not, as well as their scores and grades.
-It also computes the percentage passed or failed.
+It also computes the percentage passed or failed out of the students registered and taken the test.

 '/admin/post':
 This area is available only to the admin users for posting questions to the question bank.